-Even in countries with strong economies such as Australia, employers may need to retrench workers due to broader business conditions or unique circumstances.
-The changing economy means that some people will need to move into new occupations and roles throughout their lives.
+Employers may need to retrench workers due to broader business conditions or unique circumstances and some people will need to move into new occupations and roles throughout their lives.

 In these pages you will find information, tools and resources to support you through retrenchment.
 It's often difficult to know exactly what to do after being retrenched.

 We can help you take the first step and make important decisions about your future.

 For information and services to help you if you’re a jobseeker or worker impacted by coronavirus visit our COVID-19 update page.

 Here's a checklist to remind you of all the things you need to do and consider as you're going through the retrenchment process.

 Going through a retrenchment process can be confusing.
 There’s a lot of information to take in and not everyone’s circumstances are the same.
 We explain the process in simple language.

 Making the transition after retrenchment can be daunting.
 The first question you might ask is: What am I going to do?
 Here are some options to consider.